Me2tp/IRIS-Dataset/README.md

 In Iris dataset there are 4 features

-  -Sepal Length
++ Sepal Length
-  -Sepal Width
+- Sepal Width
-  -Petal Length
+- Petal Length
-  -Petal Width
+- Petal Width